How to Hike the High Line Canal Trail

 - Hiking the High Line Canal Trail–the Northern Half

-- Hiking the High Line Canal Trail–the Southern Half
+- Walking the High Line Canal Trail–the Southern Half

-- The High Line Canal Youtube Canal (be sure to subscribe!)
+- The High Line Canal YouTube Channel (be sure to subscribe!)

-The High Line Canal Trail is an urban treasure that many cities wished they had.
-If you haven’t walked it, or if you’ve only walked the portion in your back yard, make a plan to hike all of it or at least more of it.
+The High Line Canal Trail is an urban treasure many cities wish to have.
+If you haven’t walked it or only walked the portion in your backyard, make a plan to hike all or at least more of it.
 Soon, it will be almost 130 years old.
-Will you get on it today?
+Will you explore it today?

-As you’re walking the trail, be sure to post your pictures so I can see them.
-Use the hashtag #denverbyfoot and #71miles.
+As you’re walking the Trail, please post your pictures to social media so I can see them.
+Use the hashtags #denverbyfoot, #dbf, and #71miles.
 I’d love to see your story of how you enjoyed the High Line Canal Trail!

 Hiking the High Line Canal Trail and Supporting Denver By Foot

-If you’ve enjoyed this info about the High Line Canal Trail and how to hike it, maybe you’ll enjoy some other walks curated by Denver By Foot.
-Get the 52 Hikes 52 Weeks Denver Calendar, which recommends a hike a week, subscribe to the YouTube Channel to hear about weekly hiking suggestions in Denver, and buy access to the Denver By Foot Challenge.
-The Challenge is 30 activities in Denver to do by foot where you’ll uncover treasures throughout Denver.
-It’s a great thing to do with friends and family, or even along during our lock down.
+If you’ve enjoyed this information about the High Line Canal Trail and how to hike it, maybe you’ll enjoy some other walks curated by Denver By Foot.
+Get the 52 Hikes 52 Weeks Denver Calendar, which recommends a weekly hike.
+Follow us on Instagram to hear about weekly hiking suggestions in Denver, and buy access to the Denver By Foot Challenge.
+The Challenge is 30 activities in Denver to do by foot, where you’ll uncover treasures throughout our city.
+It’s great to do with friends and family or even solo.